 So indeed, Colin Kaepernick and Tim Tebow are both former NFL quarterbacks who are outwardly religious and became household figures for kneeling on football fields.
 Although that last aspect (the kneeling) has sparked very different responses from the public in each case, that difference is not the hypocritical one that the following meme would have viewers believe:

-Tim Tebow’s pro-life stance is well known, but when he knelt on the gridiron, his actions were those of private prayer conducted during incidental moments surrounding a game — not, as Colin Kapernick’s were, a form of public protest purposefully tied to the playing of the U.S. national anthem.
+Tim Tebow's pro-life stance is well known, but he didn't "take a knee" during the national anthem.
+And when Tebow did kneel on the gridiron, his actions were those of private prayer conducted during incidental moments surrounding a game and not, as Colin Kapernick's were, a form of public protest purposefully tied to the playing of the U.S. national anthem.

 Fans may, of course, disagree over how these two quarterbacks' extracurricular displays on the football field have been (or should have been) received by the public and by NFL officials, but the two cases had significant distinctions; they weren't equivalent actions that were hypocritically regarded in very different ways by different groups: